Chips-fr/uae4arm-rpi/Readme_Pandora.txt

 If you select 68020, you can choose between 24-bit addressing (68EC020) or 32-bit addressing (68020).

 The option "More compatible" is only available if 68000 or 68010 is selected and emulates simple prefetch of the 68000.
-This may improve compatibility in few situations but it's not required for most games and demos.
+This may improve compatibility in few situations but is not required for most games and demos.

 JIT enables the Just-in-time compiler.
 This may breaks compatibility in some games.
-You will not notice a big performance improvement as long as you didn't select "Fastest" in "CPU Speed".

 What options are available for FPU depends on the selected CPU.